 But a QR spokesperson said the agency was unable to censor any content except for political and religious messages: QR could face a legal challenge should it pre-judge advertising without good reason.

-A billboard west of Brisbane, which features a bikini clad actress, has been slammed as inappropriate and too rude by the local
+A billboard west of Brisbane, which features a bikini clad actress, has been slammed as inappropriate and too rude by the local council.

 The billboard advertises Brisbane's 2010 Sexpo event next month.

 Ipswich Councillor Trevor Nardi said the billboard was not only a distraction for drivers but too sexual for its busy location and should be taken down immediately.

 The Advertising Standards Bureau said yesterday it was yet to receive any objections.